 The College will pay for travel to and from the program site up to the established budgeted amount.
 Budgets for flight expenses will be based on average roundtrip airfare from the Earlham region (Dayton, Indianapolis, Cincinnati) to the program site.
 Should a student wish to depart from another region and the flight costs exceed the budgeted average, the difference in flight expenses will be billed to the student through their student account.
 For example: The average roundtrip airfare to Alaska from the Earlham region is budgeted at $800.00.
 If a student chooses to depart from Portland, Maine, to arrive in Alaska, the cost might be $1000.00 roundtrip.
 The student would then be billed the difference ($200.00).

-Once flights have been purchased, the College will not reimburse students for cancelled travel or pay for any fees associated with changes to travel itineraries initiated by students.
+Once flights have been purchased, the College will not reimburse students for cancelled travel or pay for any fees associated with changes to travel itineraries initiated by students, including fees related to missed flights.
 It is very important that students think through their travel plans carefully and double-check dates, times, and other associated issues before tickets are purchased.

-Students will pay for changes in flight schedules that they initiate and for more than one piece of luggage.
+Students will pay for changes in flight schedules that they initiate, including changes that are due to missed flights, and for more than one piece of luggage.

 If a student withdraws from the EA program after January 15 and the College has already paid for the flight, the cost of the flight will be charged to the student's account.